 (a) Adjusted EBITDA is a non-GAAP financial measure.
-We are unable to provide a reconciliation of the forward-looking Adjusted EBITDA projections contained in this presentation to its most directly comparable GAAP financial measure because the information necessary for quantitative reconciliations of Adjusted EBITDA to its most directly comparable GAAP financial measures without directly comparable GAAP financial measures may be materially different from the corresponding GAAP financial measures.
+We are unable to provide a reconciliation of the forward-looking Adjusted EBITDA projections contained in this presentation to its most directly comparable GAAP financial measure because the information necessary for quantitative reconciliations of Adjusted EBITDA to its most directly comparable GAAP financial measures without directly comparable to us without unreasonable efforts.
+The probable significance of providing these forward-looking Adjusted EBITDA measures without directly comparable GAAP financial measures may be materially different from the corresponding GAAP financial measures.